EPPIcenter/mad4hatter/docs/modules/analysis/resistance-markers.md

 # Resistance markers

+{: .note }
+This module can only be run with the `v4` amplicon panel.

 This module will identify variants that are known to provide antibiotic resistance to *Plasmodium falciparum* by using the **PseudoCIGAR** string found in `allele_data.txt`.
 This module identifies mutations found within the genomic coordinates of interest (`resistance_markers_amplicon_v4.txt`), and reports any new indels or SNPs occurred.

 ## File Outputs